Narthorn/ctf/2024-04-20_404CTF-2024/07. reverse/Le Tableau Noir/README.md

  - `$var105`: 3472328296345581367 = 0x3030303037373737 = '00007777'
  - `$var106`: 3906369333239297333 = 0x3636363635353535 = '66665555'

 Yep, these are the numbers we entered, only a little bit shuffled around from the order we entered them in.

 Putting them in the correct order to cancel out all the xors with the constants gives the code `03846288465825344377192018362982`, which we type in and press check.
-This causes the screen to briefly flash red, and the code hits our second breakpoint from the previous search for red - progress!
+This causes the screen to briefly flash red, and the code hits our original breakpoint that wasn't being triggered before - progress!

 ![progress](image_check.png)